MicrosoftDocs/cpp-docs/docs/atl/reference/ccomdynamicunkarray-class.md

 ### Return Value

 Returns the cookie associated with the newly added pointer.
+Use this cookie to retrieve the pointer from the array with [CComDynamicUnkArray::GetAt](#getat).

 ## <a name="begin"></a> CComDynamicUnkArray::begin